 There is seemingly a wide variety of hair replacement units currently available on the market, particularly from direct sales outlets.
 Trying to make some sense of this, and then to make a choice about which type of unit to buy can be a daunting prospect, especially if you are considering this method of hair replacement for the first time.

-At Harveys we do make a point of monitoring the quality of hairpieces we use, and ensure that a high standard is maintained by our suppliers.
+At Harveys we make a point of monitoring the quality of hairpieces we use, and ensure that a high standard is maintained by our suppliers.

 Essentially, there are two types of construction available - conventional and full lace.
 There are, of course, several reasons why you might choose one type over the other, and part of the service at Harvey's is to help you make that choice.

 In both cases, the most important aspect is to gain a natural appearance.
-This is achieved with a combination of controlled hair density and, if appropriate, a lace/mesh front to the hair piece to produce a natural-looking hairline.
+This is achieved with a combination of controlled hair density and, if appropriate, a lace/mesh front to the hair Unit to produce a natural-looking hairline.
 The lace is a material similar to a sheer stocking that is very hard to see when placed against the skin.
 The hair is tied into the lace and appears to grow from the scalp.